Pharmacists are becoming more and more valuable.

 She’d end up paying back her student loans in full at 6.8% over 20 more years on IBR.
-If someone is going to pay back their loans in full, then should refinance to get a lower rate and pay them back aggressively to save money on interest.
+If you’re going to pay back your loans in full, you should refinance to get a lower rate and pay them back aggressively to save money on interest.

 As for PAYE vs refinancing, the options look relatively close from an out-of-pocket cost, and here are the pros and cons for each option:

 - Affordable monthly payments which will allow her to save, invest and put money toward other financial goals (pro).